inetsys/utilitario/README.markdown

 utilitario.options.xxx = true; /*set option*/

 // options:

-utilitario.options = {
-    // allow NaN to be returned while casting ?
+// allow NaN to be returned while casting ? utilitario.options.allow_nan = false;
-    allow_nan: false,

-    // treat numbers as valid dates
+// treat numbers as valid dates utilitario.options.timestamps_as_date = true;
-    timestamps_as_date: true,

 // throw or return null ?
-    throw_invalid_casts: false,
+utilitario.options.throw_invalid_casts = false;

 // cast.array should treat string as a possible array?
-    // fill the split character if you think so...
+// fill the split character if you think so... utilitario.options.cast_string_to_array_split = false;
-    cast_string_to_array_split: false,

-    // be extra caution with this, zero could be invalid in your app an also NaN
+// be extra caution with this, zero could be invalid in your app an also NaN utilitario.options.cast_nan_to_zero = true;
-    cast_nan_to_zero: true
-};

 // collection of functions ordered utilitario.is =          { /* Functions to identify input */},